This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 Download log entries

-With a few clicks, you can download, in JSON or CSV format, all of the log entries stored in the Logs Viewer's working memory.
-For performance reasons, the Logs Viewer attempts to load 100 log entries at a time and retains no more than 300 log entries in its working memory.
+With a few clicks, you can download, in JSON or CSV format, all of the log entries stored in the Legacy Logs Viewer's working memory.
+For performance reasons, the Legacy Logs Viewer attempts to load 100 log entries at a time and retains no more than 300 log entries in its working memory.
 These values aren't configurable.

-To download log entries, click the Download logs menu, which is located at the top far right of the Logs Viewer.
+To download log entries, click the Download logs menu, which is located at the top far right of the Legacy Logs Viewer.
 In the download dialog, select JSON or CSV for the Log entry format, then click Download:

 To view JSON- or CSV-formatted log entries in a web page, follow the same steps as for a download but select View In New Tab.

-Searching with the Logs Viewer
+Searching with the Legacy Logs Viewer

-Differences between basic and advanced filters
+Differences between basic and advanced queries

 The next few sections highlight key differences in the syntax between these two interfaces.